 Other Things to Consider or Negotiate

-13) Your Start Date - You can definitely negotiate your start date.
-There's no rule that says you have to start in 2 weeks.
+14) Your Start Date – You can definitely negotiate your start date.
+There’s no rule that says you have to start in 2 weeks.
 You can start tomorrow or a month from now.
-The new start date is whatever you guys agree to.
+The new start date is whenever you guys agree.

-14) Work Hours - For me, I have never really cared about work hours.
-I have always been a big believer in treating people as adults.
-Just show up to meetings and make sure you're available during core hours.
-Like if I SLACK'd (instant message) you at 10am, you better answer me toot sweet!
+15) Work Hours – For me, I have never really cared about work hours.
+I have always been a big believer in treating people like adults.
+Just show up to meetings and make sure you’re available during core hours.
+Like if I SLACK’d (instant message) you at 10 am, you better answer me toot sweet!
 LOL But some places require a set work schedule (circa 1952).
 No biggie.

 sometimes, you can get a feel for things.
 Think it might be stressful?
 Fun?
 Exciting?
 Boring?
 Not Sure?
 If it ends up being a poor fit, can you go with the flow (GWTF) until you find a new job?